amlalejini/Frontiers-DEVO-Special-Issue---Evolutionary-Consequences-of-Phenotypic-Plasticity/README.md

     - can we claim that this is the first empirical study of consequences of adaptive plasticity?
 - Future experiment - repeat this sort of experiment with plastic organisms, but keep entire phylogeny to measure rates of relaxed selection.
 - TODO - Define fitness landscape concept somewhere
+- COmment from matthew: "if this figure is going into the paper one quick mention of how I first interpreted the graphs in that figure, I first thought time was on the x axis and it was alternating between equ up nand down etc"
+- 'pre-conditioning'

 ### Details to move into supplement